buhbai/arbguide/README.md

   - end_3c
 - Celestial Resort
   - 12-x to 13-b
-  - 11-c or "Resort heart"
+  - 11-c or "Resort heart checkpoint"
   - 04-d to 02-d or "Shaft skip route"
 - Golden Ridge
   - b-sec(2) or "Blockless heart"